-- 2.6.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
+- 2.6.a.
+To ensure adequate teaching, supervision, and evaluation of the fellows' academic progress, there must be a ratio of at least one full-time faculty member for every two fellows in the program.
 (Core) - 2.7.
 Faculty Responsibilities Faculty members must be role models of professionalism.
 (Core) - 2.7.a.
 Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
 (Core)